platformsh/platformsh-docs/docs/src/guides/symfony/integration.md

 sidebarTitle: "Symfony Integration"
 weight: -130
 description: |
-    How to use the Symfony integration for a better Platform.sh experience.
+    Learn how to use the Symfony integration for a better Platform.sh experience.
 ---

 Symfony has a special "integration" with Platform.sh that makes it easier to